microsoft/scFM-datamix/README.md

 In the `geneformer` subfolder:

-- The `pretrain_geneformer.py` script is used to pretrain new geneformer models.
-Before pretraining a geneformer model, the test/train/val splits of the data must be tokenized using `tokenize_data.py`.
+- The `pretrain_geneformer.py` script is used to pre-train new geneformer models.
+Before pre-training a geneformer model, the test/train/val splits of the data must be tokenized using `tokenize_data.py`.

 ## Evaluations